-A number of telephotometers have been designed for daytime measurement of the extinction coefficient by comparing the apparent luminance of a distant object with that of the sky background, but they are not normally used for routine measurements since, as stated above, it is preferable to use direct visual observations.
+A number of telephotometers have been designed for daytime measurement of the extinction coefficient by comparing the apparent luminance of a distant object with that of the sky background (for example, the Lohle telephotometer), but they are not normally used for routine measurements since, as stated above, it is preferable to use direct visual observations.
 These instruments may, however, be useful for extrapolating MOR beyond the most distant object.